Resource

 Within Metro Vancouver

-An air quality advisory is issued by Metro Vancouver when air quality over a large portion of Metro Vancouver and the Fraser Valley Regional District temporarily deteriorates, or is expected to deteriorate soon.
+An Air Quality Advisory is issued by Metro Vancouver when air quality over a large area of the region worsens, or is expected to worsen soon.

 Outside of Metro Vancouver

-The Smoky Skies Bulletin is issued by BC Ministry of Environment and Climate Change Strategy when areas of the province are being impacted or have reasonable potential to be impacted by wildfire smoke within 24 to 48 hours.
+A Smoky Skies Bulletin is issued by BC Ministry of Environment and Climate Change Strategy when areas of the province are being impacted may be impacted by wildfire smoke within 24 to 48 hours.

-Learn more about the types of advisories that are issued when the air gets smoky, how to know if there is smoke in the air, and how to stay up to date on the Metro Vancouver website.
+Visit this Metro Vancouver website to learn more about the types of advisories that are issued when the air gets smoky, how to know if there is smoke in the air, and how to stay up-to-date:

-Find more information on the health effects of wildfire smoke, how to prepare for the season and ways to protect health from wildfire smoke on the BCCDC website.
+Find more information on the health effects of wildfire smoke, how to prepare for the season and ways to protect health from wildfire smoke.

 -